Skedaddle Durham Year-Round Protection: Mice and Other Pests skip to main content

 FACT:

-An adult mouse can fit through a hole as small as 6 millimetres in diameter.
+An adult mouse can fit through a hole as small as 6 millimeters or 1/5th an inch in diameter.

 FACT:

-While you may only see a single mouse, it’s likely that there are many more hiding in your home.
+While you may only spot a single mouse, it’s likely that there are many more hiding in your home.

 FACT:

 Mice reproduce at a rapid rate.
 An eight-week-old female can have as many as six pups at a time.
-They reproduce all year.
+They reproduce year round.

 FACT: